 Adopt an inclusionary housing ordinance to promote new housing choices and affordability.
 Inclusionary housing requires provision of affordable housing on-site or off-site, or payment of an affordable housing in-lieu fee, as part of an otherwise market-rate housing development.
 The County will evaluate establishing inclusionary housing requirements for new multi-family housing development, which would require affordable housing development.
-The County should require affordable housing development of an in-lieu fee, with the fee adequately calibrated to be equivalent to the cost of constructing an affordable unit.
+The County will also consider alternatives, such as land dedication and/or payment of an in-lieu fee, with the fee adequately calibrated to be equivalent to the cost of constructing an affordable unit.

-Responsible Party: Community Development Agency (CDA) - Housing and Community Development, Community Development Agency (CDA) - Planning Funding Source: General Fund Time Frame: July 2026.
+Responsible Party: Community Development Agency (CDA) - Housing and Community Development, Community Development Agency (CDA) - Planning